Christchurch Hollywood massacre sparks anger in New Zealand | ExBulletin

 It’s kind of encouraging the idea that any non-white person is either too weak or not as interesting, and therefore kind of pushes them into the background, as a non-three-dimensional character, he said. she declared.

-A report of Annenberg Inclusion Initiative published last week found that Muslims, who make up almost a quarter of the world’s population, made up less than 2% of the speaking characters in the highest-grossing films made between 2017 and 2019.
-Almost 20% of Muslim characters who appeared were killed by the end of the film, often in a violent death.
+A report from the Annenberg Inclusion Initiative released last week found that Muslims, who make up nearly a quarter of the world’s population, made up less than 2% of the speaking characters in the highest-grossing films made between 2017 and 2019.
+Almost 20% of the Muslim characters who appeared were killed at the end of the film, often in a violent death.

 I sincerely hope that this project will be canceled and that we will never hear from it again, Mostafa said.
 When we were ready to tell the story, we might do it someday.
 And that will be our story to tell.